Childhood Education International

-Childhood Education International (formerly, Association for Childhood Education International; International Kindergarten Union), a nonprofit organization with membership, is a global community of educators and advocates who advocate for desirable conditions, programs, and practices affecting children, infancy through adult.
+Childhood Education International is an American nonprofit educational organization with membership.
+It is a global community of educators and advocates who advocate for desirable conditions, programs, and practices affecting children, from infancy through adulthood.
+It was established as the Association for Childhood Education by the merger of the International Kindergarten Union and the National Council of Primary Education in 1931 and changed its name in 2019.

 Childhood Education International members include educators, students, child care center directors and staff, and other organizations.
+It was recognized as a nonprofit 501(c)3 in 1959 and is based in Washington, D.C.

 History

 Childhood Education International was established as the International Kindergarten Union (IKU) in 1892, by educators concerned with the professional preparation of kindergarten teachers.
 In 1931, the National Council of Primary Education joined with the IKU to form the Association for Childhood Education (ACE).
 Many ACE members were professionals with an international focus, and so ACE added “International” to its name in 1946, becoming the Association for Childhood Education International (ACEI).

 In the late 1800s and early 1900s, members worked in immigrant communities in the United States to improve conditions for children living in slums and other types of settlement communities.
 Association members worked on behalf of children worldwide who were living in conditions of poverty or facing other challenging circumstances, such as discrimination, war, and hunger.

 After World War I, ACEI offered support for kindergarten units that were organized to help refugee children in France.
 During the Great Depression in the United States, ACEI was hired by the Works Progress Administration (WPA) to publish materials for nursery school teachers.
 During World War II, ACEI sent books, toys, and curriculum materials to teachers and children in Austria, Yugoslavia, Greece, and Italy.

 In 1949, ACEI denied requests from three state associations to have separate associations for black and white educators.
 In 1950, ACEI revised its Guide for Groups Wishing to Extend Invitations to ACEI to state that African-American members would have equal access to hotels, restaurants, and public transportation.

 In the mid-1960s, ACEI supported U.S. efforts to prepare young children living in poverty for school, and partnered with organizations to develop training kits for Project Head Start training centers throughout the country.
+Its focus was on children ages two through twelve.
+In the 1970s, ACEI's local chapters worked to create professional relationships and connections between teachers, administrators, and their community.

 In February 2019, ACEI officially changed its name to Childhood Education International.

-Governance and guiding strategy
+Governance

-The Constitution was approved by the membership on March 20, 2009 in Chicago, and can be accessed at www.acei.org.
+The Constitution was approved by the membership on March 20, 2009, in Chicago, and can be accessed at www.acei.org.
 Childhood Education International has a Constitution which outlines the governance structure of the organization and was approved by the membership.
-ACEI Bylaws, developed by the Childhood Education International Board of Director, serve as policies and procedures of the Board.
+ACEI Bylaws, developed by the Childhood Education International Board of Directors, serve as policies and procedures of the Board.